-UGL contractor have taken the decision to demobilise the works from 1st June through to 31st August for each year of the Project.
-The specific date of the demobilisation and re-establishment of works will be assessed on an ongoing basis to ensure maximisation of available works program is balanced by the risk exposure of UGL contractors.
+UGL contractor have taken the decision to reduce to essential only heavy vehicle operations from 1st June through to 31st August for each year of the Project.
+Monitoring of weather conditions and consultation with the relevant roads authority will dictate the usage of heavy vehicles, recommencement of major works will be assessed on an ongoing basis to ensure maximisation of available works program is balanced by the risk exposure of UGL contractors.

-Demobilisation during the winter months will minimise the risk of heavy vehicle accidents due to slippery road conditions that have the potential to affect the availability of the road network and the direct impact on other road users.
+Reduction in the use of heavy vehicles and monitoring of weather conditions during the winter months will minimise the risk of heavy vehicle accidents due to slippery road conditions that have the potential to affect the availability of the road network and the direct impact on other road users.
 However, it is acknowledged that snow and ice can occur outside these months, weather and road conditions will be assessed and planning all vehicle movements will occur (HV and LV) around the shoulders of snow season.

-An initial risk review has considered salvage as two distinct parts:
+An initial risk review has considered salvage operations are likely to apply to two distinct scenario's: